 Keep your arms bent at a 90-degree angle in front of you.
 Then slowly straighten your arms, making sure to hinge only at the elbows, as demonstrated in the video link above.

 Band Arm Workout: Quick Tips

 There are some key points to remember when you’re performing this resistance band tricep exercise.
 Keep your elbows tucked in, as opposed to flailing out.
 The motion should be slow and controlled.
 And as mentioned above, you’re pushing out and just slightly down as you extend your arms in front of you.

 Just like with the X3 bicep drag curl, the tricep press keeps constant tension on your triceps, and believe me, you’ll feel it.
 Towards the end of your set, as your muscles become more fatigued, try diminishing the range of motion during the last few reps to get every ounce of effort you can muster.

 Let’s be honest; we all want arms that make average men weep with envy.
 The kind of bigger biceps and stronger triceps that leave bystanders breathless.

 You know what?

-those objectives.
+These two simple but powerful resistance band exercises will achieve both objectives.
 And you don’t even need a cape, tights, or a big red S on your chest.